‘Bold And The Beautiful’ Spoilers For Thursday: Eric, Ridge & Brooke Remember Stephanie, Zoe Fumes At Paris

 — Bold & The Beautiful (@BandB_CBS) December 21, 2020

-Zoe Fumes At Paris’s Arrival
+Zoe Fumes At Paris’ Arrival

 The Bold and the Beautiful spoilers tease that Zoe will be furious when Paris arrives at the party.
 She is even more upset when she realizes that Zende Forrester Dominguez (Delon de Metz) asked her little sister to be his guest.

-The model fights her jealousy as she watched Paris and Zende flirt at the soiree.
+The model struggles with her jealousy as she watches Paris and Zende flirt at the soiree.
 She will be even more upset when Carter Walton (Lawrence Saint-Victor) announces that he wants Paris to work for the Forrester Foundation.
 Zoe feels as if her whole world is falling apart as her sister draws closer to Zende, and she is helpless to stop it.

 However, all ill feelings will be put aside once the festive spirit kicks in.
-The Forresters, Spencers, Logans, and Buckinghams will enjoy some singing and food as they enjoy each other’s company.
+The Forresters, Spencers, Logans, and Buckinghams will take part in some singing and eating as they enjoy each other’s company.

 As for Quinn, she’s glad to be part of the family again.
 Eric has forgiven her, and Shauna Fulton (Denise Richards) has proven her loyalty to her.
 When Wyatt Spencer (Darin Brooks) and Florence Fulton (Katrina Bowden) join the celebration, her circle will be complete.

-In the video above, a few The Bold and the Beautiful cast members wish their viewers a happy holiday.
+In the video above, a few Bold and the Beautiful cast members wish their viewers a happy holiday.